-Many digital health devices use machine learning (such as, e.g. in the field of radiology, and generally in diagnosing).
-Machine learning is substantial for developing smart digital health solutions and is said to have the potential to substantially transform healthcare both for patients and medical professionals.
+Many digital health devices use ML (such as, e.g. in the field of radiology, and generally in diagnosing).
+ML is substantial for developing smart digital health solutions and is said to have the potential to substantially transform healthcare both for patients and medical professionals.